jmulet/piworld/README.md

 # Installation
 1. Install latest node and npm.
 2. Install mysql5.x.
-Import database file imaths_blank.sql.
+Import database file piworld_blank.sql.
 Create a user with enough privilegies to remotely connect this database.
 3. Dowload or clone this repository to your computer.
 4. `cd piworld`
 5. Install dependencies `npm install`